ionStici/tools/mds/git/git-rebase.md

 Rebasing is used to integrate (not combine) commits from a branch to another.

-- Rebasing rewrites the commit history by applying the commits from a branch onto the tip of another branch.
+- Rebasing rewrites the commit history by applying the commits from one branch to the top of another branch.
-- It makes history linear by placing all the commits from the rebased branch sequentially before the current tip of the branch.
 - No new merge commits are created if there are no conflicts.
 - Preferred in situations where you want a cleaner, linear history.
-It's also used for cleaning up local commits before pushing them to a shared repository.

 ```
 A - - B - - C  master